Hiking Boots: How to Choose in 2026

 Women’s and men’s hiking boots

-From low-cut hiking boots, I’d recommend:
+Among low-cut hiking boots, I’d recommend:

-And from high-cut hiking boots, consider:
+And for high-cut hiking boots, reach for:

 High-cut and low-cut hiking boots